Overcoming OCD —The College Student’s Guide

 It’s normal to be concerned about your symptoms and maybe even a little afraid of what is happening to you.
 But you’re not “crazy” or any other label that makes you feel worse.
 OCD is a fairly common disorder that is neurobiological in nature.
 Researchers have found that certain areas of the brain work differently in individuals who have OCD compared to those who don't.
 There is absolutely no reason to be ashamed of having this disorder, but it’s important that you understand it and learn how to control it.
 With effective treatment, you should be able to do whatever you want in life and be whatever you want to be.

 What Exactly IS OCD?

-OCD is an anxiety disorder which, like all anxiety disorders, is neurobiological in nature.
+OCD is a disorder that has a neurobiological basis.
 It interferes with how the brain functions, and its effects can actually be seen on brain scans.
 With OCD, a person has two specific symptoms: